 7. The IRB Administrator will be from within or outside the OSDH, fully capable of managing the IRB and the matters brought before it with fairness and impartiality.

-8. The Commissioner of Health will appoint the IRB Administrator.
+8. The Commissioner of Health will appoint the IRB Chair.

 1. The IRB meets monthly, normally on the third Wednesday.